flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/ecam-control.md

 Displays the respective page on the SD.

+Available pages are: ENG, BLEED, PRESS, ELEC, HYD, FUEL, APU, COND, DOOR, WHEEL, F CTL, STS, CRUISE.

 !!! info "Future Update"
-    A more in depth description of the ECAM Pages is currently developed and will be available in the near future.
+    A more in depth description of the ECAM Pages is currently being developed and will be available in the near future.

 ### CLR and RCL